cryptape/ckb-auth/docs/litecoin.md

 # ckb-auth litecoin interoperability

-Ckb-auth library is able to verify the litecoin signature algorithm.
+Ckb-auth library is able to verify a lot of blockchain signatures including the litecoin.
 We can use `litecoin-cli` (or other compatible wallet) to generate valid transactions and validate them on-chain with ckb-auth.

 We need to sign the message with your litecoin private key.
 The message to be signed is the ASCII hex representation of